lblod/app-lpdc-digitaal-loket/docs/adr/0015-atomic-update-query.md

 Previously, in the lpdc-management system, updates to aggregates in the database were performed through individual delete and insert operations.
 Each triple of the aggregate was deleted, then inserted one by one.
 This method lacks atomicity, posing a risk of data corruption in case of failures or interruptions during the process.
+We assume that reads are frequent, but updates do not occur often.

 ## Decision